All Episodes

 There are some very, very sincere people.

-And, you know, I me watching politicians do this, it just makes me think, and this was my thought yesterday, and I have no evidence to back this up at all, but my thought was they didn't expect this to happen this week.
+And, you know, me watching politicians do this, it just makes me think, and this was my thought yesterday, and I have no evidence to back this up at all.

-They didn't had no idea.
+They didn't have no idea.

 They hate him.

-They hate Donald Trump too.
+They hate Donald Trump, too.

-And so they expected this to go all the way through June, and they also probably expected that as part of the negotiations going into the convention, that they would be able to get concessions out of either Cruz or Trump and negotiate whatever positions that were important to them as a means of getting their backing and their support.
+And they also probably expected that as part of the negotiations going into the convention, that they would be able to get concessions out of either Cruz or Trump and negotiate whatever positions that were important to them as a means of getting their backing and their support.

 Well, that happened quicker than anybody had anticipated here.

-He had a primary that was, like many primaries, intense, filled with anger and vitriol.
+I mean, you have a Republican campaign that's just starting and a primary that was, like many primaries, intense, filled with anger and vitriol.

 You know, for people that forget, I mean, go back to South Carolina in 2008.